Unequal Error Protection for Digital Semantic Communication with Channel Coding: Block-Level UEP Framework for Digital Semantic Communication

 where \textsf{BLER} is the block error rate (BLER) of an $(n,k)$ code and $V=1-(1+\textsf{SNR})^{-2}$ is the channel dispersion \cite{polyanskiy2010channel}.
 Based on this, we approximate a BLER expression for an $(n,k)$ code as follows:

 where $f(n,k)=\ln 2\sqrt{\frac{n}{V}}(\log_2(1+\textsf{SNR})-\frac{k}{n})$ \cite{ren2019joint}.

-On the basis of the BLER expression given in \eqref{eq:BLER}, we prove that a blocklength can be reduced by grouping semantic bits with the same protection level.
+On the basis of the BLER expression given in \eqref{eq:BLER}, we prove that a blocklength can be reduced by partitioning semantic bits into blocks of the same protection level.
 This result is formally stated in the following theorem: \begin{prop} Consider two block codes: an $(n_1,k_1)$ code and an $(n_2,k_2)$ code, whose BLERs are given as in \eqref{eq:BLER}.
 If $\textsf{BLER}(n_1,k_1)=\textsf{BLER}(n_2,k_2)$, there exists a positive integer $n_3<n_1+n_2$ such that

 \end{prop}